 Next you will dig the airflow tunnel.
 Dig the airway tunnel beginning about one foot away from the fire chamber hole.
 The diameter of the airflow hole should be about half-a-foot and will angle down towards and into the bottom of the main fire chamber.
 Ideally this airflow hole should be upwind from the main fire hole.

-Partway fill the fire pit with kindling and light the fire.
+Fill the fire pit partway with kindling and light the fire.
 Gradually add sticks to build a stronger fire.

 The fire creates a suction which is drawn into the airflow tunnel, resulting in a much hotter and efficient burning fire.